-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 "Don't change what works," he says.
 "Ready to go."

-Within minutes, he and Dr. Oren Tepper -- the plastic surgeon charged with reconstructing the boys' skulls and stitching their heads back together -- head to the 10th floor to a corner room where Jadon and Anias are resting with their family.
+Within minutes, he and Dr. Oren Tepper -- the plastic surgeon charged with reconstructing the boys' skulls and stitching their heads back together -- go to the 10th floor to a corner room where Jadon and Anias are resting with their family.

 The doctors exchange pleasantries with Mom, Dad and other family members who crowd the room.
 Asked how he's feeling, Goodrich breaks out into a James Brown-like jig.
 "I feel good," he croons.

 At 7:12 a.m., the boys are wheeled out of the room.
-Their older brother, Aza lies with the twins on the stretcher as they're taken down an elevator and through a phalanx of hallways toward the third floor operating room.
+Their older brother, Aza, lies with the twins on the stretcher as they're taken down an elevator and through a phalanx of hallways toward the third floor operating room.

 "Open door," Aza says.